 I've found myself being drawn to the more mellow, bucolic-flavours of folk this week.
 Some of the songs are by artists you will probably have heard of - some of them you probably won't.

-The Big Shout Out - Lisa Knapp's Searching For Lambs is a mesmerising and fragile tune which sees the folk-stress team up with Blur's Graham Coxon.
+Lisa Knapp's Searching For Lambs is a mesmerising and fragile tune which sees the folk-stress team up with Blur's Graham Coxon.
 Whilst this is a musical setting you would not usually associate him with, the pair's vocals compliment each other wonderfully and the track dangles weightlessly, like a spider suspended by a single thread of silk.

 The full album, Till April is Dead - A Garland of May is a true journey.
 Go listen.